eugenehan94/React-Diary-Project/README.md

 # React Diary Project

-A React js project where users can enter and delete entries, similar to a diary.
+A React js project where users can enter, edit and delete entries, similar to a diary.
 The program asks for a title, date and entry.

 The information is stored in a REST API generated using JSON Server.